BMDINNER/MyRepo/README.md

-# Simple softwares to use written with python and its libraries
+# Simple softwares to use written with python and its libraries(Keeps getting updated with new apps)